gduguey/DiffUS/USPhysics.md

 - (A), (C), and (E) follow from controlled probe design and beam focusing.
 - (B) is supported by measurements showing that most soft tissues (excluding bone and air) have similar sound speeds, typically around 1540 m/s (Duck, 1990).

-Given these assumptions, if a pulse is emitted at time $ t_1 $ and an echo is received at time $ t_2 $, then the estimated depth $ d $ of the reflecting interface is:
+Given these assumptions, if a pulse is emitted at time $t_1$ and an echo is received at time $t_2$, then the estimated depth $d$ of the reflecting interface is:

 $$
 d = \frac{c}{2} \times (t_2 - t_1)